r-darwish/alma/README.md

 ### Flags
 * `-p / --extra-packages` - Specify extra packages to install.
 For example: `-p htop tmux`
+* `-i / --interactive` - Drop you into interactive chroot to perform further customization

 ## What exactly does it do?